-The most current guidelines below are from the United States Preventive Services Task Force (USPSTF), the American Cancer Society, and the American College of Obstetricians and Gynecologists (ACOG).
+The chart below is from the United States Preventive Services Task Force (USPSTF), the American Cancer Society, and the American College of Obstetricians and Gynecologists (ACOG).

 |Mammogram||Clinical Breast Exam||Breast Self-exam|

-Age 40-49: Shared decision with doctor to have a mammogram every 2 years.
+Age 40 to 49: Shared decision with doctor to have a mammogram every 2 years.

 Age 75 and older: No recommendation given.